-- workflowDir (str) The path to the cache directory - workflowID (str) The workflow ID for this invocation of the workflow open (job)
+- workflowDir The path to the cache directory - workflowID The workflow ID for this invocation of the workflow open (job: toil.job.Job) \rightarrow Generator[None, None, None]

-The context manager used to conduct tasks prior-to, and after a job has been run.
+Create the context manager around tasks prior and after a job has been run.

 File operations are only permitted inside the context manager.